-The two Commissioners' and the Ombudsman's positions are established and operate independently of each other for the purposes of the National Law.
-The Education Ministers Meeting (EMM) - formerly the COAG Education Council - is responsible for appointments to the positions and it has resolved to appoint one person to undertake the three roles.
+The 2 Commissioners' and the Ombudsman's positions are established and operate independently of each other for the purposes of the National Law.
+The Education Ministers Meeting is responsible for appointments to the positions.

-The Education Ministers' Meeting re-appointed Lesley Foster to each of the three positions for the three-year period 2021 to 2024.
+The Education Ministers Meeting re-appointed Ms Lesley Foster to each of the 3 positions for the 3-year period 2021 to 2024.
+Ms Foster resigned with effect from 31 December 2022.